ragumagu/keyboard_changes/README.md

 to turn off the Space+Ctrl option and keep the other options the same.

 ### Note:
 The xmodmap files are easily modifiable.
-So, if you want to make any changes, modify the xmodmap files, then generate the xkb layout using:
+So, if you want to make any changes, modify the xmodmap files.
+However, xmodmap is depreciated.
+So,  if you want to use xkb, then comment out the xmodmap lines and uncomment the xkb lines.
+You can moodify the xmodmap files.
+To again generate the new xkb layout using:
 ```
 $ xkbcomp :0 newLayoutFile
 ```
 Now change the xkbcomp lines in the scripts to include the new newLayoutFile.
-The transition to xkb is necessary because xmodmap is depreciated.

 Note that the change to xkbcomp causes a set of warnings to be displayed.
 These warnings are non-critical, and do not interfere in the working of these scripts.
 The warnings are raised for undefined and obscure keycodes which are not necessary.
+However, if the scripts stop working, please raise an issue.